The Archduke was one of the first restaurants and wine bars to open on Southbank in 1979.

 It is famed for its spectacular architecture, as the restaurant is carved from under the railway arches of Waterloo station, with its exposed arched brickwork a design feature shared with its nearby sister restaurant.

-We created The Archduke’s redesign to give subtle nod to the Art Deco era, reminiscent of the jazz age.
-This was designed through reworking the balustrade inserts, installing the conservatories black and white floor tiling, dark patterned carpet, wall tiling, bathroom lighting and the mezzanine bar top light feature.
+We created The Archduke’s redesign to give a subtle nod to the Art Deco era, reminiscent of the jazz age.
+Evoked through the balustrade inserts, black and white floor tiling, wall tiling and the lighting.

 The arrival area was designed to feel more spacious, with the main wall being treated with antique-coloured mirrors, set in fine timber framed panels.